New user tutorial with QEMU

 expire: False

-The second line, password: password, as per the Users and Groups module docs, sets the default user’s password to password.
+• The second line, password: password sets the default user’s password to password, as per the Users and Groups module documentation.

-The third and fourth lines direct cloud-init to not require a password reset on first login.
+• The third and fourth lines tell cloud-init not to require a password reset on first login.

 $ cat << EOF > meta-data